Women's College Volleyball Bracketology: Top seedings, bracket watch and more

 No. 1 seeds: Nebraska, Kentucky, Texas, Arizona State

-Rest of the field (alphabetical): American, Arizona, Ball State, UC Davis, Coppin State, Dayton, East Tennessee State, Eastern Illinois, Fairfield, Florida Gulf Coast, Georgia Tech, Hofstra, James Madison, Long Island, Maryland-Baltimore County, Marquette, Michigan State, Northern Arizona, Northern Kentucky, Northern Iowa, Prairie View A&M, Princeton, Oregon, Rice, San Diego, South Florida, Stephen F. Austin, Utah State, Utah Valley, Villanova, Winthrop, Xavier
+Rest of the field (alphabetical): American, Arkansas State, Campbell, UC Davis, UCLA, Central Arkansas, Cincinnati, Coppin State, Eastern Illinois, Fairfield, Florida A&M, Georgia Tech, High Point, Long Island, Loyola-Chicago, Maryland-Baltimore County, Northern Colorado, Princeton, Rice, St. Thomas, San Diego, South Dakota State, South Florida, Stephen F. Austin, Toledo, Tulsa, Utah State, Utah Valley, Villanova, Wofford, Wright State, Xavier

 (The rest of the field teams wouldn't be seeded)